-From 2010-2014, all 19 Ohio River pools were sampled for fish and macroinvertebrates (macro).
+From 2012-2016, 18 of the 19 Ohio River pools were sampled (New Cumberland was not sampled due to budgetary constraints, the 2011 survey data are presented) for fish and macroinvertebrates (macro).
 Based on both index scores, all pools were assessed as fully supporting the aquatic life use (Figure 9).
 The biological condition rating of each surveyed pool was above the established statistical threshold, thus indicating there is no impairment based on Ohio River fish population data.
 All fish and macro population survey data may be viewed in Appendix F. Macro data from 2010 was excluded from the assessment process as it was used during the calibration of the index.
 Therefore 2010 ALU assessment was completed using only mORFIn scores.

 Figure 9.
-Ohio River fish (○) and macroinvertebrate (□) population index scores by pool, 2010-2014.
+Ohio River fish (○) and macroinvertebrate (□) population index scores by pool, 2012-2016.